 Porpoising happens when whales make small leaps while swimming close to the surface.
 This helps them to reduce drag.
-Porpoising is normally done by smaller whales, dolphins, and porpoises.
+Smaller whales, dolphins, and porpoises usually do Porpoising.

 Breaching is defined and can be seen as an intentional jump from the water.
-Dolphins and porpoises do breach the water, but this is known as leaping.
+Dolphins and porpoises breach the water, which is known as leaping.

 Some whales breach from different angles.
 Sperm whales swim vertically up to the water’s surface to breach, whereas right and humpback whales, which can swim in shallow water, will swim horizontally before they breach.

-Their head and fluke rise up and then down by using their speed, which allows them to leap out of the water.
+Their head and fluke rise up and then down using their speed, allowing them to leap out of the water.

-Although breaches are defined as 40% of the whale emerging from the water, full breaches are possible.
+Although breaches are defined as 40% of the whale emerging from the water, total violations are possible.
 Humpback whales need to reach near their full speed of 8 meters per second to complete a full breach.